 The council, as billing authority, acts as an agent for the government in collecting business rates.
-The council received an allowance from the government for the cost of collection of $\pounds 0.276$ million in 2023-24 ($\pounds 0.278$ million in 2022-23).
+The council received an allowance from the government for the cost of collection of $\pounds 0.271$ million in 2024-25 ($\pounds 0.276$ million in 2023-24).

 As part of the response to the restrictions imposed during the Covid-19 pandemic and subsequently the cost-of-living crisis, the government introduced a range of grants to support local businesses and individuals.
 Where the eligibility criteria is specified by the government, the council is deemed to have acted as an agent in administering these grants.
-During 2023-24 there was a further £0.177 million of other Covid-19 related payments made where the council were acting as an agent and these were also funded by the government.
+During 2024-25 there was a much reduced £0.025 million of other Covid-19 related payments made where the council were acting as an agent and these were also funded by the government.
 The majority of grants in this area related to government energy bill support schemes.
 The income and expenditure relating to these grants and payments have been excluded from the comprehensive income and expenditure statement, although any debtor or creditor position between the council and the government is included in the Balance Sheet.

-The council received £0.012 million in new burdens funding to assist with the cost of administering the energy support grant schemes.
+The council received £0.029 million in new burdens funding to assist with the cost of administering the energy support grant schemes.